rioter00/MAGD487/MAGD487-Fall2016-Syllabus.md

 	- Course Website: on D2L (Desire 2 Learn)

 ## Course Description
-As the culmination of the Media Arts and Game Development sequence, students taking this class will pitch, plan, design and build a large group interactive multimedia project as well as smaller projects.
-Students will implement the knowledge they have acquired individually in courses in the MAGD curriculum and learn how to work in a group.
-The final project should be a significant piece which helps launch students in their desired field.
+As the culmination of the Media Arts and Game Development sequence, students taking this class will create a portfolio of their work in the MAGD program.
+Students will research effective portfolio building methods.
+Students will also search jobs in their market, create resumes, and practice creating cover letters.

 ## Course Objectives
-At the end of the course students will be able to:
+At the end of the course students will have:
+- Positioned oneself within the relevant field(s)/market(s) for career opportunities
+- Identify areas where you need to improve your skills, develop a strategy for doing so, and follow through with one set of skills
+- Created their own portfolio
+- Have experience searching to job postings
+- Have experience finding freelance work
+- Have experience preparing a resume
+- Have experience preparing a cover letter
+-

 - Be familiar with several sources for design research in the relevant field, including important designers and writers, blogs, tutorials, and other sources of information
 - Be aware of design trends, best practices, and concerns in the relevant field
-- Assess existing and proposed projects using criteria from the relevant field(s) • Situate and assess one's project within the relevant field(s)/market(s)
+- Assess existing and proposed projects using criteria from the relevant field(s)
+- Situate and assess one's project within the relevant field(s)/market(s)
 - Create projects that integrate a variety of technologies and artistry
 - Demonstrate good design practice when making creative decisions
 - Work effectively on a team over an extended period